lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 Now I'm not going to repeat all the things that make the reMarkable tick, there's plenty of that in the [reMarkable Wiki](http://remarkablewiki.com/) and on the [reHackable Github](https://github.com/reHackable) and on other blogs like [this one](http://blog.lucafluri.ch/2017-11-21/customizing-remarkableTablet).

-Suffice it to say, that the reMarkable saves annotation information in their custom format: .lines files, and never actually touches the pdf (in the course of this project I've been told that pdf if actually a way overloaded, terribly complicated file format that only very few people want to mess with and that thats why we can't just add a layer of annotations).
+Suffice it to say, that the reMarkable saves annotation information in their custom format: .lines files, and never actually touches the pdf (in the course of this project I've been told that pdf is actually a way overloaded, terribly complicated file format that only very few people want to mess with and that thats why we can't just add a layer of annotations).

-In the "xochitl" (great name btw) folder on the reMarkable you will find each pdf file, conveniently renamed with a hash, a file of meta information and a .lines file.
+In the ["xochitl"](https://dragly.org/2017/12/01/developing-for-the-remarkable/index.html) (great name btw) folder on the reMarkable you will find each pdf file, conveniently renamed with a hash, a file of meta information and a .lines file.

 ![]({{site.blog_url}}/resources/images/blog2/rMFilestructure.png)

 ### PDF export

-Now, [reHackable](https://github.com/reHackable) have already decoded the .lines format and written a function that can turn .lines files into svgs.
-This means you end up with all the marks you made with the pen in an svg (seperate from the original pdf).So this is super useful for quick drawings and sketches but not yet so helpful for the annotation problem.
+Now, [reHackable](https://github.com/reHackable) have already decoded the .lines format and written a [function](https://github.com/reHackable/maxio/tree/master/tools) that can turn .lines files into svgs.
+This means you end up with all the marks you made with the pen in an svg (seperate from the original pdf).
+So, this is super useful for quick drawings and sketches but not yet so helpful for the annotation problem.

-[Someone else](https://github.com/phil777/maxio) had already had the idea that to use the python version of the library Cairo to draw the contents of the .lines file (using the reHackable's decoding) onto a blank pdf of the correct dimensions.
+[Someone else](https://github.com/phil777/maxio) already had the idea to use the python version of the library [Cairo](https://cairographics.org/pycairo/) to draw the contents of the .lines file (using the reHackable's decoding) onto a blank pdf of the correct dimensions.

 The idea is that this annotation pdf can then be "stamped" onto the original using PDftk,